The Current Impact of IoT in India

 What are the IoT Trends in India for the Year 2020?

 With the potential to enhance the connectivity of everything everywhere, the Internet of Things (IoT) has brought a massive change in the manner of doing things.
 Currently, India has a landscape of 120 IoT firms!
-These firms hold required technical skills, driving the IoT revolution and making India one of the key countries poised to implement large scale IoT projects.
+These firms hold the required technical skills, driving the IoT revolution and making India one of the key countries poised to implement large-scale IoT projects.

 Ever since the technology of IoT in India has been introduced, the nation has already started working on the latest upcoming trends.
 Here are the top IoT trends in India for the year 2020: